 Sometimes, it’s about what you choose not to say.
 Goss said that in a group profile of women working on a specific project, she chose to take out many of the self-effacing things they said.
 As these women are experts, she said, “I didn’t want it to come across that these women didn’t know what they were doing.”
 McNulty Walsh said that she once edited a story by an intern that referred to fellow interns as “girls.”
 McNulty Walsh told her, “You want these women to be respected as young women.
 You would never call the men boys.”

 Questions about work/life balance and family can be especially tricky.
 Seay points out that her group doesn’t ask a female scientist anything that they wouldn’t ask a male scientist.
 “I tell them up front, I’m not going to include work/life balance details unless that’s something they want represented,” she said.
 This is sometimes called the Finkbinder Test, named after science writer Ann Finkbinder.

 Taking the scientist’s preferences into account can be one way of tackling the issue.
 As Jepsen pointed out, “Some female scientists don’t want to be used to make some social point, they just want to be a scientist.”

 Another way around this issue is to ask everyone these questions – not just women.
 “My response to what I do see as really sexist treatment … is not to stop asking women those questions, but to start asking men those questions,” said Nijhuis.

 Tell us your experience

 Has your institution undertaken efforts to promote greater representation of women in science?
 What are some ways your press office handles gender diversity issues?
 Join me on the EurekAlert!
-PIO Forum on Trellis to discuss this more.
+PIO Forum to discuss this more.